emacsway/emacsway.github.io/_sources/en/service-layer.txt

 With proper organization of the Business Logic, and high quality of ORM (if used, of course), the dependence of the Business Logic of the application will be minimal.
 The main difficulty of any ORM is to provide access to related objects without mixing Application Logic (and data access logic) into Domain Models, this topic we will discuss in one of the next posts.

-Understanding the common features of the methods of managing the Application Logic allows us to design more flexible applications, and, as a result, more painlessly change the architectural style, for example, from Layered to Event-Driven.
+Understanding the common features of the methods of organizing Application Logic allows us to design more flexible applications, and, as a result, more painlessly change the architectural style, for example, from Layered to Event-Driven.
 This topic is covered in part in Chapter 16 "Independence" of "Clean Architecture" by Robert C. Martin, and in section "Premature Decomposition" of Chapter 3 "How to Model Services" of "Building Microservices" by Sam Newman.